rohitergurala/visionmysql/README.md

 # visionmysql

-This application was generated using JHipster 7.7.0, you can find documentation and help at [https://www.jhipster.tech](https://www.jhipster.tech).
+Node is required for generation and recommended for development. `package.json` is always generated for a better development experience with prettier, commit hooks, scripts and so on.

 ## Project Structure

-Node is required for generation and recommended for development. `package.json` is always generated for a better development experience with prettier, commit hooks, scripts and so on.

 In the project root, JHipster generates configuration files for tools like git, prettier, eslint, husk, and others that are well known and you can find references in the web.